ebmdatalab/registry_scrapers_parsers/README.md

 IRCT - Built and Tested (SEE NOTE) https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/IRCT%20(Iran) **Strategy:** Get all the trial url suffixes then visit the trial XML pages and extract *Note: There is a regular version of this scraper and one which uses some multi-processing to speed things up.
-The multi-processing version is a little unfriendly and only works on mac
+The multi-processing version is a little unfriendly and only works on Mac*

 RPCEC - To Build